-SEAT has recently launched ‘Cupra’ as a completely separate performance brand to their ranks.
-Following in the footsteps of already successful rival like ‘Renault performance’ or ‘Citroens DS’ the Cupra marque will be built upon existing SEAT models but will offer an entirely new drive experience.
+SEAT has launched CUPRA as a completely separate performance brand to its ranks.
+The CUPRA marque will be built upon existing SEAT models initially, but will offer exciting bespoke models in the future.

-The Cupra now has its own distinct identity to enable it to stand alone as a brand.
-Love it or loath it the new Cupra badge is distinct, featuring stylised C’s and a copper finish, it has certainly got people talking.
-The Cupras choice of standout copper styling extends further making it on to exterior and interior detailing, which is sure to strike a chord with customers looking for something that stands out from the crowd.
+The CUPRA now has its own distinct identity to enable it to stand alone as a brand.
+Love it or loath it the new CUPRA badge is distinct, featuring stylised C’s and a copper finish, it has certainly got people talking.
+CUPRA’s choice of standout copper styling extends further, making it on to exterior and interior detailing, which is sure to strike a chord with customers looking for something that stands out from the crowd.

-SEAT has recently unveiled the first in the Cupra line up the Cupra Ateca.
-Hailed as having hot hatch performance in a family-friendly SUV package!
-Many people have questioned the company’s choice to kick off with an SUV, however, the Cupra Ateca definitely fills a gap in the market as to get your hands on anything remotely similar you’d need to part with considerably more cash.
-The Cupra Ateca is sure to be popular with young families as it offers the space needed for family life whilst ensuring drive experience is not compromised.
+SEAT has recently unveiled the first in the CUPRA line up the CUPRA Ateca – hailed as having hot hatch performance in a family-friendly SUV package.
+The CUPRA Ateca definitely fills a gap in the market, as to get your hands on anything remotely similar you’d need to part with considerably more cash.
+The CUPRA Ateca is sure to be popular with young families as it offers the space needed for family life whilst ensuring drive experience is not compromised.